handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 ::: details Angular build tasks
 `npm run build`
-  - Builds the `@handsontable/angular` package for multiple module systems, and places the result in the `./wrappers/angular/dist/hot-table` directory.
+  - Builds the `@handsontable/angular` package for multiple module systems.
+  - Places the output in the `./wrappers/angular/dist/hot-table` directory.
 :::

 ### Building the React package